 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide will be at 12:25 am and the next low tide at 12:50 pm.
-The first high tide will be at 6:12 am and the next high tide at 6:44 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 2:09 am and the next low tide at 3:40 pm.
+The first high tide was at 8:31 am and the next high tide at 8:56 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 12 hours and 43 minutes of sun.
-The solar transit will be at 1:10 pm and the length of time the moon will be visible will be 11 hours and 47 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 13 hours and 28 minutes of sun.
+The solar transit was at 1:05 pm and the length of time the moon will be visible will be 14 hours and 18 minutes.

-The tidal coefficient today is 80, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 83 to end the day with a tidal coefficient of 85.
-The tide heights today are 0.3 ft, 1.3 ft, 0.0 ft and 1.3 ft.
+The tidal coefficient today is 100.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 94 to end the day with a tidal coefficient of 88.
+The tide heights today are 0.0 ft, 2.0 ft, 0.0 ft and 1.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Baltimore which is of 2.3 ft and a minimum height of -0.7 ft.

-The solunar fishing calendar in Baltimore tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Baltimore tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Baltimore.
 The times are generated in local time in Maryland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: